-This rigorous first-year college calculus course aims to help prepare students for the demanding nature of college-level mathematics.
+This rigorous first-year college calculus course aims to help prepare students for the demanding nature of college level mathematics courses.
 The difficulty level is that of the normal college course, with an emphasis on understanding theory and techniques of differentiation and integration.
-This is a full-year course.